relaxedws/drupal-workspace/README.txt

 ********************************************************************
 INSTALLATION:

-1. Place the entire workspace directory into your Drupal modules/ directory.
+1. Place the entire workspace directory into the sites/all/modules directory of your Drupal installation.

 2. Enable the workspace module by navigating to:

-     administer > modules
+     Administer > Site building > Modules

-   When enabled, a "my workspace" menu should appear in the menu system.
+   When enabled, a "My workspace" menu should appear in the menu system.

-3. Under administer > access control you may wish to give users the ability to configure their own workspace.
+3. Under Administer > User management > Access control you may wish to give users the ability to configure their own workspace.

 ********************************************************************
 SYNERGISTIC MODULES: